Wisconsin Campaign Finance Glossary

 Under Wisconsin law an official must be in office for at least one year before a recall can be called.
 Once this minimum time in office is reached, citizens can begin a recall by obtaining a number of signatures equal to at least 25% of the vote cast in the most recent election for governor held within the district of the officeholder.

 Campaign financing rules are altered in these types of elections.
-State law removes the $1,000 limit that typically governs individual and political action committee (PAC) contributions to state Senate candidates until the required number of valid signatures is obtained and a recall election is approved.
-However, once approved, standard campaign contribution limits apply, and any unused portion of the contributions of more than $1,000 received before a recall is approved would be subject to the $1,000 limit.
+For example, state law removes the $2,000 limit that typically governs individual and political action committee (PAC) contributions to state Senate candidates until the required number of valid signatures is obtained and a recall election is approved.
+However, once approved, standard campaign contribution limits apply, and any unused portion of the contributions of more than $2,000 received before a recall is approved would be subject to the $2,000 limit.
 The candidate would be required to return the excess funds to the contributor, donate it to charity, or direct it to the state school fund.

 It is important to note that even if a sufficient number of signatures in favor of a recall are gathered within the appropriate time period, this does not necessarily entail that the official in question is removed from office.
 Rather, he or she is only forced to once again run for election to remain in office.